scrapy/scrapy/docs/intro/overview.rst

 Spider definition inside it and ran it through its crawler engine.

-The crawl started by making requests to the URLs defined in the ``start_urls`` attribute (in this case, only the URL for StackOverflow top questions page), and called the default callback method ``parse``, passing the response object as an argument.
-In the ``parse`` callback, we extract the links to the question pages using a CSS Selector with a custom extension that allows to get the value for an attribute.
-Then, we yield a few more requests to be sent, registering the method ``parse_question`` as the callback to be called for each of them as they finish.
+The crawl started by making requests to the URLs defined in the ``start_urls`` attribute (in this case, only the URL for StackOverflow top questions page) and called the default callback method ``parse``, passing the response object as an argument.
+In the ``parse`` callback we extract the links to the question pages using a CSS Selector with a custom extension that allows to get the value for an attribute.
+Then we yield a few more requests to be sent, registering the method ``parse_question`` as the callback to be called for each of them as they finish.